ebi-ait/hca-ebi-wrangler-central/docs/SOPs/hca_to_scea_tools_SOP.md

 ## Validation of idf and sdrf files

 Please refer to the `hca-to-scea tools` repo [README](https://github.com/ebi-ait/hca-to-scea-tools#setting-the-environment-on-ec2) for information on validation of the idf and sdrf files.

+## Handing over files to SCEA team

+Please refer to the `hca-to-scea tools` repo [README](https://github.com/ebi-ait/hca-to-scea-tools#setting-the-environment-on-ec2) for information on file handover to the SCEA team.

 ## Appendix